Hell's Kitchen Neighborhood Review - Manhattan Moving Guide 2024

 Buying or Renting in Hell's Kitchen

-Like most of Manhattan, Hell's Kitchen has mostly co-ops and condos to offer the prospective home buyer.
-Prices can range anywhere from below the city's average to above in this neighborhood.
+Like most of Manhattan, Hell's Kitchen has mostly co-ops and condos to offer the prospective home buyer, prices can range from below the city's average to above in this neighborhood.

-Co-ops are likely to be far more affordable in this area--sometimes a very large discrepancy between co-op and condo prices.
+Co-ops are likely to be far more affordable in this area- sometimes there is a very large discrepancy between co-op and condo prices.

 Townhouses in Hell's Kitchen are scarcely on the market as apartments far outnumber townhouses.
 Most townhouses are going to be towards the west side of the neighborhood.